stevedatadog/katacoda-scenarios/api-automation-iac/4-terraform/1-terraform.md

   - A `datadog_monitor` that watches `redis.cpu.sys`
   - A dashboard containing 5 widgets

-This is a more robust version of the monitor you created with Dogshell earlier in the lab.
+This is a more robust version of the monitor you created with Dogshell earlier in the course.
 The `datadog_monitor` resource configuration closely matches the **Monitors > New Monitor** configuration in the Datadog app.

 Each of the widget blocks follows the [Datadog API schema](https://docs.datadoghq.com/dashboards/widgets/) for its type.
 Each is accompanied by a `widget_layout` block defining its place on the dashboard.